PiaffNet/birdsong_classifier/README.md

 mkdir raw_data/split_data
 ```

-Copy your files in the train_audio directory, the program uses audio_dataset_from_directory so it needs to be in this format :
+Copy your files in the train_audio directory, the program uses audio_dataset_from_directory so it needs to be in this format : \n
-train_audio/
+train_audio/\n
-    species1/
+    species1/\n
-      song.audio
+      song.audio\n
-    species2/
+    species2/\n
-      song.audio
+      song.audio\n
-    ..../
+    ..../\n

 Slice your audio :